Ridge Racer 2 (2006 video game): Gameplay

 The core aspect of the entire Ridge Racer series is drift racing, that is traditional lap racing against opponents with the added twist of intentionally oversteering and sliding the car through sharp corners and turns, known as "drifting", which earns the player several bonuses during a race.
 In most respects Ridge Racer 2 can be considered more of an update than a true sequel to the original PSP title - it shares the same game play engine, user interface and game design as the previous title, and includes almost all of the elements, cars, and tracks of its predecessor.

-Featuring three times as much gameplay time as its predecessor however, the differences lie in the addition of a total of 42 new racing tracks, consisting 21 unique tracks and variations where the track is driven in reverse; 18 are taken from previous titles in the Ridge Racer franchise.
+Featuring three times as much gameplay time as its predecessor however, the differences lie in the addition of a total of 42 new racing tracks, consisting of 21 unique tracks and variations where the track is driven in reverse; 18 are taken from previous titles in the Ridge Racer franchise.
 Two tracks are from the original Ridge Racer, three tracks are from Ridge Racer Revolution, four tracks are from Rave Racer, eight tracks are from R4: Ridge Racer Type 4, and four tracks are from Rage Racer.
 Every track from every PlayStation Ridge Racer game released is included as part of this package.
 Numerous new game play modes are included to supplement the originals of the previous title such as: Duel and Survival modes.
 As with the previous title, Single Race and Wireless Battle mode is still included, although Single Race was renamed to Arcade.

 In-game screenshot of a custom race, taking place on the track "Shuttleloop Highway".
 The featured car is Kamata Fiera Type-S.